List of 40 Famous Forests in India to visit

 Sundarban National Park is spread across the largest delta of the world, formed by the river Ganga.
 It’s a biosphere reserve mainly known for the impressive population of the Royal Bengal Tigers.
 The vegetation type is a marshy littoral forest.

 The area is filled with mangrove trees, forming the world’s largest mangrove belt.
-The region gets its name from a particular mangrove tree named Sundari, declared a UNESCO World Heritage site in 1987.
+The region gets its name from a particular mangrove tree named Sundari, which was declared a UNESCO World Heritage site in 1987.

-Sundarbans National Park West Bengal is a saltwater mixed forest with limited plant species.
+Sundarbans National Park, West Bengal, is a saltwater mixed forest with limited plant species.
 Sundarbans is named after the Sundari tree.
 In the woods, we can see different mangroves like Avicennia, Xylocarpus granatum (cannonball mangrove), Sonneratia apetala, Bruguiera gymnorhiza (orange mangrove or oriental mangrove), Ceriops decandra, Golpati, Champa, Dhundul, Genwa, and Hatal, etc.

 Sundarban National Park